- May 1st is Labor Day (la fête du travail)

 - May 8th is the end of WWII

-- Around mid or end May, we have a Christian holiday, l’Ascension (this year the 14th)
+- In May, we have a Christian holiday, l’Ascension (this year the 5th)

-- and sometimes towards the very end of May, another Christian holiday la Pentecôte (this year it’s May 25)
+- and another Christian holiday la Pentecôte (this year it’s May 16)

 Now all these wouldn’t be too bad if the French didn’t have this habit of “faire le pont” – literally “to do the bridge.”
-This means that when a holiday is on a Tuesday or a Thursday, the day which links over to the the weekend is also off (but still paid).
+This means that when a holiday is on a Tuesday or a Thursday, the day which links over to the the weekend is also off for the employees (who still get paid).

-So for example, this year, Leyla’s (our 9 year old daughter) school will be closed on Thursday the 14th (Ascension) and Friday the 15th – because it “forms a bridge” to the weekend.
+So for example, this year, Leyla’s (our 9 year old daughter) school will be closed on Thursday the 5th (Ascension) and also Friday the 6th – because it “forms a bridge” to the weekend.
+“L’école de Leyla fait le pont” – Leyla’s school will have a 4 day break (the 5th, the 6th, and then the weekend the 7th and the 8th).

 This affects schools (read more about the French school system here) and other institutions including banks, museums, and some supermarkets…